simonberner/calendar-widget/README.md

 TBD

 ## Learnings
+### Calendar
 - Calendar.Component.weekday -> The weekday units are the numbers 1 through N (where for the Gregorian calendar N=7 and 1 is Sunday).
+### Core Data
+- [Core Data](https://en.wikipedia.org/wiki/Core_Data) is a persistence framework.
+- [SQLite](https://www.sqlite.org) is the CoreData database engine
+- An AppGroup allows us to share one or more CoreData containers among multiple apps.
+- If you already have an existing App with a CoreData container in place, you have to do a data migration to share that container with another App, Widget Extension or App Clip.

 ## Testing
 I use the [Arrange, Act and Assert Pattern](https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/) for Unit Testing.